Festival start: 22 April 2026

 4.2 Documentary Film

-This section contains works with predominantly non-fictional content.
+This section includes films with predominantly non-fictional content.
 Animated documentaries may also be submitted.
-Films in this category have the chance to win prizes in the following competition categories: Best Documentary Film (Short, Medium-Length & Feature Film, awarded to the director) and Outstanding Artistic Achievement in a Documentary Film (Short, Medium-Length & Feature Film, awarded to Cinematography, Montage, Original Film Music, Book, Sound Design or Special Effects).
-The documentaries selected by the programme commission will be shown in the festival programme.
+Films screened in this section are eligible for the following awards: Best Documentary Film (short, medium-length, and feature-length, awarded to the director) and Outstanding Artistic Achievement in a Documentary Film (short, medium-length, and feature-length, awarded to cinematography, editing, original film music, sound design, or screenplay).
+The documentaries selected by the program committee will be shown in the festival program.

 4.3 Animated Film